CarrieHappoldt/PigRoastPage/README.md

 # PigRoastPage

-A simple Angular4 web app, for our families annul Pig Roast
+A simple Angular4 web app, for our families annual Pig Roast

 ##### Start using the app at localhost:8080

 ### Techniques Used